Aydan-A/Aydan-A/README.md

 - 👋 Hi, I’m @Aydan-A
 - 👀 I’m interested in pushing the boundaries of front-end development.
-- 🌱 I’m currently learning React Hooks.
+- 🌱 I’m currently learning React Native.
 - 💞️** I’m looking to collaborate on** projects where I can contribute my front-end skills and learn from others.
 - 📫 How to reach me ...
 You can find me on Linkedİn www.linkedin.com/in/aydan-abbasli
 - 😄 Pronouns: She